Link-Building Secrets Unveiled: AMA with SEO Pros, Part 2

 As a result, they linked back to us, boosting our authority.

-So, the key is to understand your niche's ecosystem.
-If your main industry is super competitive, reach out to peripheral fields with lower stakes, pitch them something compelling, and aim for a mention or a link back.
+"The key is to understand your niche's ecosystem.
+If your main industry is super competitive, reach out to peripheral fields with lower stakes, pitch them something compelling, and aim for a mention or a link back."

 Robert: